How to Make Crema de Chayote (Creamy Chayote Soup)

 - 1 teaspoon Aleppo pepper flakes or other dry red pepper flakes, optional

-- 4 cups chicken broth varies based on desired soup consistency
+- 8 cups chicken broth (or vegetable broth) varies based on desired soup consistency

 - 2 tablespoons kosher salt or to taste